 - "Dating Violence" is included in Intimate Partner Violence, below.
 (C-14, Section II.I.) - "Domestic Violence" is included in Intimate Partner Violence, below.
 (C-14, Section II.M.) - The term "Intimate Partner" refers to a person with whom one has or had a close personal relationship that may be characterized by some or all of the following: the partners' emotional connectedness, regular contact, ongoing physical contact and sexual behavior, identity as a couple, and familiarity with and knowledge about each other's lives.
-Intimate Partner relationships include current or former: - Spouses (married spouses, common-law spouses, civil union spouses, domestic partners) - Boyfriend/girlfriends - Dating partners - Ongoing sexual partners
+Intimate Partner relationships include current or former: - spouses (married spouses, common-law spouses, civil union spouses, domestic partners) - boyfriends/girlfriends - dating partners - ongoing sexual partners

 Intimate Partners may or may not cohabit.
 Intimate Partners can be opposite or same sex.
-If the Alleged Victim and the Respondent have a child in common and a previous relationship but no current relationship, then by definition they fit into the category of former Intimate Partners (C-14, Section II.R.)
+If the Alleged Victim and the Respondent have a child in common and a previous relationship but no current relationship, then by definition they fit into the category of former Intimate Partners.
+(C-14, Section II.R.)

-- "Intimate Partner Violence" refers to behavior involving physical force or intimidation of such force, intended to hurt, damage, or kill an intimate Partner, as defined above; this frequently arises in the form of Sexual Misconduct.
-(C-14, Section II.S) - "Sexual Misconduct" refers to non-consensual sexual activity, where clear, knowing, and voluntary Consent, as defined herein, both prior to and during the sexual activity is absent, Sexual misconduct includes "sexual harassment" as that term is defined herein. - 1.
+- "Intimate Partner Violence" refers to behavior involving physical force or intimidation of such force, intended to hurt, damage, or kill an Intimate Partner, as defined above; this frequently arises in the form of Sexual Misconduct.
+(C-14, Section II.S.) - "Sexual Misconduct" refers to non-consensual sexual activity, where clear, knowing, and voluntary Consent, as defined herein, both prior to and during the sexual activity is absent.
+Sexual misconduct includes "sexual harassment" as that term is defined herein. - 1.
 Sexual Misconduct offenses include but are not limited to Non-Consensual Sexual Intercourse, defined as - a.
 Any sexual penetration or intercourse (anal, oral, or vaginal) - b.
 However slight - c.
 With any object - d.
 By a person upon another person - e.
 That is without Consent and/or by force - f.
-Sexual penetration included vaginal, oral or anal penetration by a penis, tongue, finger or object, or oral copulation by mouth or genital contact, or genital to mouth contact. - g.
-Non-Consensual Sexual Intercourse included but is not limited to rape, forced sodomy, forced copulation, or rape by foreign object. - 2.
-Sexual Misconduct offenses also include Non-Consensual Sexual contact, defined as - a.
+Sexual penetration includes vaginal, oral or anal penetration by a penis, tongue, finger or object, or oral copulation by mouth or genital contact, or genital to mouth contact. - g.
+Non-Consensual Sexual Intercourse includes but is not limited to rape, forced sodomy, forced copulation, or rape by foreign object. - 2.
+Sexual Misconduct offenses also include Non-Consensual Sexual Contact, defined as - a.
 Any intentional sexual touching - b.
 However slight - c.
 With any object - d.
 By another person upon another person - e.
 That is without Consent and/or by force. - f.
-Sexual touching included any bodily contact with the breasts, groin, genitals, mouth or other bodily orifice or another individual, or any other bodily contact in a sexual manner. - g.
-Non-Consensual Sexual Intercourse includes but is not limited to sexual battery or threat of sexual assault.

-- In addition to those acts specified above, Sexual Misconduct also specifically includes Sexual Harassment, Stalking, Dating Violence, Domestic Violence, and Intimate Partner Violence.
+Sexual touching includes any bodily contact with the breasts, groin, genitals, mouth or other bodily orifice of another individual, or any other bodily contract in a sexual manner. - g.
+Non-Consensual Sexual Intercourse includes but is not limited to sexual battery or threat of sexual assault. - 3.
+In addition to those acts specified above, Sexual Misconduct also specifically includes Sexual Harassment, Stalking, Dating Violence, Domestic Violence, and Intimate Partner Violence.
 (C-14, Section II.DD.) - "Sexual Violence" refers to a forceful physical sexual act that is committed or attempted by another person without freely given Consent.
 (C-14, Section II.GG.) - "Consent" when used regarding Sexual Misconduct matters refers to a mutual honest, direct agreement.
 Consent is never implied and cannot be assumed, even in the context of a relationship. - 1.
 Consent must be: - a.
 Informed (knowing) - b.
 Voluntary (freely given) - c.
 Active, (not passive) - d.
 By clear words or actions, with regard to agreed-upon (sexual) activity, and - e.
-Must indicate permission to engage in mutually agreed upon (sexual) activity. - f.
-It must also be continuous throughout the sexual interaction. - 2.
-Consent cannot be the result of: - a.
-Force - b.
-Physical violence - c.
-Threats - d.
-Intimidation, - e.
-Coercion, including consideration of frequency, intensity, isolation and duration, or - f.
-Incapacity as a result of drugs, alcohol, sleep, mental or cognitive impairment, injury or other condition, which was or should have been known to the accused.
-Intoxication of the assailant shall not diminish the assailant's responsibility for sexual assault or sexual misconduct. - 3.
-The absence of "No" does not mean "Yes."
-(C-14, Section II.H.) - "Stalking" refers to a course of conduct (two or more acts), directed at a specific person, on the basis of actual or perceived membership in a protected class, that is unwelcome, and would cause a reasonable person to fear for his or her safety or the safety of others, or to suffer substantial emotional distress.
-Stalking may include legal, appropriate behavior such as sending someone flowers or waiting outside someone's workplace for her/him to appear.
-However when these acts are couple with an intent to instill fear or injury, they may be part of a pattern of stalking behavior.
-(C-14, Section II.HH.)
+Must indicate permission to engage in mutually agreed upon (sexual)